 The Whiteface region is a beautiful and peaceful area in the Adirondacks, consisting of four hamlets that are not to be missed on your visit: Ausable Forks, Upper Jay, Jay, and Wilmington.
 These family-oriented communities are full of fun things to do.
-There are large attractions such as High Falls Gorge, Ausable Chasm, and Whiteface Mountain, as well as smaller — but no less enjoyable — destinations, such as dairy farms, restaurants, and natural wonders.
+There are large attractions such as High Falls Gorge, Ausable Chasm, and Whiteface Mountain, as well as smaller — but no less enjoyable — destinations, such as nearby small farms, restaurants, and natural wonders.
 Whiteface Mountain stands tall in the town of Wilmington, and although you can ski, take a scenic gondola ride, or drive to the top of the mountain on Veterans Memorial Highway, there is much more to this area than the famous mountain.
 The Ausable River winds through the area and fly fishermen can be seen in the river in all kinds of weather.
 Mountain biking and road cycling are quickly growing to be some of the most popular activities in the region.
 There are also many trails to ride and walk, and you can enjoy a dip into the river.
 Here is a sampling of the places and not-to-miss attractions and businesses in the Whiteface region.

 High Falls Gorge is an awe-inspiring 22-acre nature park along the river.
 Bridges and glass floor platforms are part of the walking trail, which makes a loop through the gorge, providing excellent views of four waterfalls.
 The walkways are a beautiful and simple way to explore the river, and the gentle terrain is perfect for families.
 Interpretive displays along the trail provide information about the creation of the gorge — more than one billion years old — and the abundant plant life clinging to the granite walls.
 Don't forget to browse the extensive gift shop and stop for a light snack or lunch in the River View Cafe, featuring amazing views of the gorge.